 ~~ ~~ ~~ ~~

-The years passed.
-Social security income didn’t allow further improvements on the house or the property – and certainly not the woodshed .
+The years passed until limited social security income allowed no further improvements on the house or the property – and certainly not the woodshed .
 Dementia and crippling disease stifled all maintenance.
 As Daddy and Mama aged, so did the house.
 It cracked and creaked and sagged.
-Its outside was worn, sunbleached, and peeled.
+Its outside became worn, sun bleached, and peeled.
 It forgot all of its glory.
 It lost its hope.
 But I loved it just the same.
 Aging doesn’t change love.

 Daddy left the house first – went to the nursing home.
 (And that’s another story.)
 Mama followed – joining him (or so it seemed) in the same nursing home.

 The once vibrant yellow house was now cold and empty.

 Utility bills, property taxes, and insurance premiums continued to fill the mailbox every month.
 The social security income was now transferred to the nursing home.
 The yellow house was being deprived of its nourishment.
 It was slowly dying.

 Reality set in: The house faced it and so did I.

 ~~ ~~ ~~ ~~

-Because I loved the house, I wanted to feed and nurture it and let it live.
+Because I loved the house, I wanted to feed it and nurture it and revive it.
 And I knew that Daddy and Mama had wanted the house to live on and be filled with young, new life – with family.

-So the time came to once again maintain, upkeep, and improve.
-And this time, it began with the woodshed.
+So the time came to once again renovate, upkeep, and maintain the old yellow house.